ShayneP/Moviefone/README.md

 ## Features

-- **Natural Language Interface**: Users can ask about movies in their city using a conversation with a Realtime agent.
+- **OpenAI Powered Movie Bot**: You can ask about movies in your city using a conversation with a Realtime agent.
 - **Movie Information**: Provides movie details including:
   - Movie title and genre
   - Rating and runtime